 Think you can’t fit a little exercise into your busy mornings?
 Think again!
 From shovelling snow to walking the kids to school, exercise can take many convenient forms.
 Walking briskly for 30 minutes is a legit form of exercise — it burns around 250 calories — with guys who walk five city blocks in a day lowering their risk of heart attack by 25 percent.
 On that note…

 It’s true: Rover can help with much more than adorable YouTube videos.
-Research suggests that compared to people who don’t have dogs, the heart rate and blood pressure of dog owners is steadier, and moderates more quickly, during times of stress.
+Research suggests that compared to people who don’t have dogs, the heart rate and blood pressure of dog owners are steadier, and moderates more quickly, during times of stress.
 This reduces the negative effects of stress on your mind and body.

-A new British study also suggests that owning dogs can strongly affect how much people exercise.
+A British study also suggests that owning dogs can strongly affect how much people exercise.
 The dog owners who took part were about four times more likely than other people to walk for at least 150 minutes each week.
 In fact, dog owners spent nearly 300 minutes each week walking with their dogs, which was about 200 more minutes of walking per week than people without dogs.